Protecting multiple downloads using unique URLs

 A little over a year ago, I wrote a post about a PHP script I had created for protecting a download using a unique URL.
 The post turned out to be pretty popular, and many of the comments included requests to extend the script in useful ways.
 So, I’ve finally gotten around to updating the script to generate multiple URLs (up to 20) at a time, to allow different files to be associated with different keys, and to allow brief notes to be attached to the download key.

 The scripts themselves are a little more involved this time around, but the general idea is the same.
-A unique key is generated and combined with a URL that allows direct access to a file on the server.
-Sharing the URL/key allows the recipient to download the file, but not to know the location of the file.
+A unique key is generated and combined with a URL that allows access to a single file on the server.
+Share the URL/key instead of the URL to the file itself to allow a visitor to download the file, but not to know the location of the file.
 The key will be valid for a certain length of time and number of downloads, and will stop working once the first limiting condition is met.
 This should prevent unauthorized downloading due to people sharing the keys.

 How it works

-There are seven main components to this system:
+There are six main components to this system:

-1. the MySQL database that holds each key, the key creation date and time, the number of times the key has been used, the file associated with the key, and the note attached to the key, if any
+1. the MySQL database that holds each key, the key creation date and time, the maximum age of the key, the number of times the key has been used, the maximum times the key may be used, the file associated with the key, and the note attached to the key, if any

-2. the downloadkey.php page that generates the unique keys and outputs the corresponding URLs
+2. a generatekey.php page that generates the keys and outputs the corresponding unique URLs

-3. the download.php page that accepts the key, checks its validity, and either initiates the download or rejects the key as invalid
+3. a download.php page that accepts the key, checks its validity, and either initiates the download or rejects the key as invalid

-4. the downloadreport.php page that returns all of the data in the database
+4. a report.php page that returns all of the data in the database

-6. a config.php file that contains variables such as number of downloads allowed and the filenames of the downloads
+5. a config.php file that contains variables such as number of downloads allowed, the maximum allowable age of the key, and the filenames of the downloads, along with the database connection information

 The files